 NPAS was set up by the Home Office with effect from 2 October 2012 with administration of the service being provided by the Chief Constable of West Yorkshire.
-NPAS does not constitute a jointly controlled operation and so the PCC only accounts for the expense of payments to NPAS amounting to in £0.738m 2022/23, (£0.612m in 2021/22) and not for a share of the assets or liabilities.
+NPAS does not constitute a jointly controlled operation and so the PCC only accounts for the expense of payments to NPAS amounting to £0.784m in 2023/24, £0.738m in 2022/23) and not for a share of the assets or liabilities.

-As part of the transfer arrangements, the PCC receives an annual payment from NPAS to reflect the value of the assets transferred from West Mercia on inception of NPAS.
-NPAS's liability to the PCC is shown in the PCC's balance sheet as a short term debtor of £0.014m, representing the discounted value of future expected cash flows in 2022/23 and subsequent years.
-As 2023/24 is the final payment for the Helicopter asset, the remaining balance is shown as a short term debtor and no longer included within long term debtors.
+As part of the transfer arrangements, the PCC received an annual payment from NPAS to reflect the value of the assets transferred from West Mercia on inception of NPAS.
+NPAS's liability to the PCC has now been paid, with the final payment of £0.02m (discounted value of £0.014m) being received in 2023/24.